 In the small locations, you may opt to use stacking planters, a plant pot, or maybe a birdbath.
 For larger locations, you may opt to use a wheelbarrow, a raised planter, a patio garden bed or a half wine barrel.
 Other ideas are old pots, broken flower pottery bowls, rusty pails, or even old wooden crates.

-The list of Fairy Garden items could get rather long, so I’m going to stick to some basic accessories for use in your first Fairy Garden.
+The list of items could get rather long, so I’m going to stick to some basic accessories for use in your first fairy garden.

-How To Make Miniature Fairy Garden Houses With Your Kids
+How To Make A Miniature Fairy Garden House With Your Kids

-Building your own Fairy Garden houses certainly takes you back to childhood, where your imagination was strong and will to pretend play was large.
-This Fairy Garden project is the perfect way to bond with a child while enjoying a bit of each other’s imagination to create a magical space in your yard for fairies to visit.
+Building your own fairy home and garden certainly takes you back to childhood, where your imagination was strong and will to pretend play was large.